The Worst Hand in Blackjack

 So the bottom line with a hard 16 is this.
-Even by following the basic strategy you will lose more hands than you win but in the long run you will loss less than following a seat-of-the-pants strategy.
+Even by following the basic strategy, you will lose more hands than you win but in the long run, you will lose less than following a seat-of-the-pants strategy.
 Losing less on hands where you are the underdog is just as important as winning more when you are the favorite.

 What if your 16 consists of three or more cards like 5-7-4?
 Normally the basic strategy ignores the composition of the hand.
 However, if you have a hard 16 hand consisting of three or more cards, then you should stand when the dealer has a 10 showing.
 The reason is that you have consumed a few of the small cards that you need if you were to draw.
 This tips the odds in favor of standing.

-Finally, we have the pair of 8’s.
+Finally, we have a pair of 8’s.
 The correct basic strategy play is to always split the 8’s no matter what the dealer shows.
-Even though you will lose money on both 8’s when you split, the combined loss in the long run will be less than the amount you will lose by playing the one hand as a 16.
-Splitting 8’s against a dealer 10 by the way is also a slightly better play then surrendering.
+Even though you will lose money on both 8’s when you split, the combined loss, in the long run, will be less than the amount you will lose by playing the one hand as a 16.
+Splitting 8’s against a dealer 10, by the way, is also a slightly better play then surrendering.

 No question that 16 is a lousy blackjack hand.
 Unfortunately, it’s one of the most frequent hands you are going to be dealt in blackjack.
 But, by following the above playing strategy you will be optimizing your chances of winning more, and losing less, in the long run.
 It’s the smart way to play blackjack.